autumnmnmn/stem/readme.md

 # stem

 Stem is an ECS (Entity Component System) in C#, & an OpenGL rendering engine.
+Mostly written back in 2020 or 2021, I think.
+This was mostly an exercise in learning OpenGL.

 The Sandbox package contains a few example modules putting it to use.
 Sandbox.Launcher is a CLI for launching those modules.